-[s 42AO]
+[s 42AOA]

-- (a) the use under the authority is only for a service facility or an ecotourism facility; and - (b) if the use under the authority is for a service facility, the chief executive and the indigenous landholder are satisfied- - (i) the cardinal principle for the management of national parks will be observed to the greatest possible extent; and - (ii) the use will be in the public interest; and - (iii) the use is ecologically sustainable; and - (iv) there is no reasonably practicable alternative to the use; and - (c) if the use under the authority is for an ecotourism facility, the chief executive and the indigenous landholder are satisfied- - (i) the use will be in the public interest; and - (ii) the use is ecologically sustainable; and - (iii) the use will provide, to the greatest possible extent, for the preservation of the land's natural condition and the protection of the land's cultural resources and values; and - (d) the use under the authority is prescribed under a regulation made for this section to be a permitted use for the indigenous joint management area. - (2) Subsection (1) has effect despite sections 15 and 42AN(2). - (3) As soon as practicable after a lease is granted under subsection (1), the chief executive must lodge the lease with the chief executive (lands) for registration.
+- (iv) there is no reasonably practicable alternative to the use; and - (c) if the use under the authority is for an ecotourism facility, the chief executive and the indigenous landholder are satisfied- - (i) the use will be in the public interest; and - (ii) the use is ecologically sustainable; and - (iii) the use will provide, to the greatest possible extent, for the preservation of the land's natural condition and the protection of the land's cultural resources and values; and - (d) the use under the authority is prescribed under a regulation made for this section to be a permitted use for the indigenous joint management area. - (2) Subsection (1)- - (a) has effect despite section 15; and - (b) does not limit, and is not limited by, section 42AN. - (3) As soon as practicable after a lease is granted under subsection (1), the chief executive must lodge the lease with the registrar of titles for registration.